-

 Description

-The analysis of the enthalpy of vaporization makes it possible to determine the quantity of thermal energy required to transform a substance from the liquid state to the gaseous state , at constant pressure.
+The analysis of the enthalpy of vaporization allows us to determine the amount of thermal energy required to transform a substance from a liquid to a gaseous state at constant pressure.

-This thermodynamic quantity is essential for understanding the thermal and energetic behavior of volatile liquids, solvents, aromatic extracts or even complex mixtures used in industrial formulations.
+This thermodynamic quantity is essential for understanding the thermal and energetic behavior of volatile liquids, solvents, aromatic extracts, and complex mixtures used in industrial formulations.

-The study of the enthalpy of vaporization is carried out by differential scanning calorimetry (DSC) or by indirect methods based on the measurement of the saturated vapor pressure.
-It makes it possible to obtain information on intermolecular bonds , the purity of compounds , or even the volatility of mixtures .
+The study of enthalpy of vaporization is carried out by differential scanning calorimetry (DSC) or by indirect methods based on the measurement of saturated vapor pressure.
+It provides information on intermolecular bonds , the purity of compounds , and the volatility of mixtures .

 Experimental methods and protocols

-Differential scanning calorimetry (DSC) is the reference method for measuring the energy absorbed during a change of state.
+Differential scanning calorimetry (DSC) is the reference method for measuring the energy absorbed during a phase change.

 The principle is based on the comparison between:

-- a sample containing the substance under study,
+• a sample containing the substance being studied,

 When vaporization occurs, the difference in heat flow between the two is recorded, allowing the enthalpy to be calculated in joules per gram (J/g) or kilojoules per mole (kJ/mol).

-Depending on the nature of the product, other approaches can be used:
+Depending on the nature of the product, other approaches may be used:

-- Thermogravimetric analysis (TGA / TGA) to observe the mass loss associated with vaporization,
+• Thermogravimetric analysis (TGA/ATG) to observe the mass loss associated with vaporization,

-- Cosmetics industry : assessment of the volatility of perfumes, essential oils and solvents used in formulas.
+• Cosmetics industry : evaluation of the volatility of perfumes, essential oils and solvents used in formulas.

-- Food and nutraceuticals : characterization of volatile compounds in plant extracts, flavorings or edible oils.
+• Agri-food and nutraceuticals : characterization of volatile compounds in plant extracts, flavorings or food oils.

-- Polymer packaging and materials : control of residual solvents and evaluation of the thermal stability of polymers.
+• Packaging and polymer materials : control of residual solvents and evaluation of the thermal stability of polymers.

 Related analyses

-To complete this thermal characterization, YesWeLab recommends coupling this study with:
+To complement this thermal characterization, YesWeLab recommends combining this study with:

 liquid-vapor equilibrium models for the formulation of complex mixtures.